stevana/scheduled-pipelines/README.md

 >
 > - V is the total number of votes that party received, and
 > - s is the number of seats that party has been allocated so far,
->   initially 0 for all parties.
+>   initially 0 for all parties."

 The analogy being: